Global standards for reusable packaging systems.

 What is reuse & returnable packaging?

 Imagine you buy a coffee or snack in durable packaging and when finished, you place the empty container into a reuse bin on the street, the office, or at home.
 The container gets picked up, washed, and redistributed.
-This cycle is repeated dozens or hundreds of times - all enabled by smart technologies that move the packaging through washing and logistics.
+This cycle is repeated dozens or hundreds of times - all enabled by a shared digital language to move packaging through washing and logistics.
 The system is efficient, convenient, and affordable, and works for most packaged goods.
 It also reduces plastic packaging production by 90% and saves up to 80% of carbon emissions compared to single-use packaging.
-This is the kind of reuse system the Global Plastic Treaty can enable and help scale around the world.
+This is the kind of reuse system PR3 is working to scale around the world.

 The stakeholders in the reuse ecosystem